What is UCC Uniform Civil Code in India?

-Uniform Civil Code in India: The Uniform Civil Code, also known as the UCC, is a proposed law in India to create and execute personal laws of citizens that are applicable to all people regardless of their gender, sexual orientation, or religion.
-Currently, the religious texts of different communities regulate their personal laws.
+Uniform Civil Code in India: The Uniform Civil Code (UCC) is a proposed legislation in India that aims to establish uniform personal laws applicable to all individuals, irrespective of their gender, sexual orientation, or religious affiliation.
+Currently, personal laws are governed by religious texts specific to different communities.

 Uniform Civil Code In India History

-- The British government’s 1835 report on colonial India, which emphasized the need for uniformity in the codification of Indian law with regard to crimes, evidence, and contracts and specifically suggested that personal laws of Hindus and Muslims be kept outside of such codification, is where the UCC first emerged.
+- The British government’s 1835 report on colonial India, which emphasized the need for uniformity in the codification of Indian law with regard to crimes, evidence, and contracts and specifically suggested that personal laws of Hindus and Muslims be kept outside of such codification, is where the Uniform Civil Code (UCC) first emerged.

 - The government was forced to create the B N Rau Committee in 1941 to codify Hindu law due to an increase in legislation addressing personal concerns at the end of British rule.
 Examining the issue of whether common Hindu laws are necessary was the Hindu Law Committee’s responsibility.